egregoire23/UnsupervisedWithR/Graphical Lasso on Stock Returns.md

     ##  [9,]   5   2
     ## [10,]  13   2

-Now let’s take a look at the data pre-Covid (2018-2019) and post-Covid (2021-2023).
+Now let’s take a look at the data pre-COVID (2018-2019) and post-COVID (2021-2023).

 ``` r